aimer63/fire/docs/inflation.md

     `state.monthly_return_reates_sequences[inflation]`.
 - **Usage:** This is the **primary tool** for converting any real (today's money) value to its nominal (future money) equivalent at any specific month.
 It is used for:
-  - Adjusting extra expenses, salary, pension, and house purchase costs (which are specified in real terms by year) to their nominal values at the start of the relevant year (i.e., indexed at `year_idx * 12`).
+  - Adjusting extra expenses, income, pension, and house purchase costs (which are specified in real terms by year) to their nominal values at the start of the relevant year (i.e., indexed at `year_idx * 12`).
   - Converting nominal asset values and balances to real terms for reporting and plotting.